matsola/biofertilizer-report/casestudy.md

 The problem of getting consistent BRIX readings, raises concerns about the reliability of these measurements presented.
 If a similar study is to be done in the future, one needs to find ways to increase the reliability of BRIX readings.

 These result provide no strong evidence to suggest that the biofertilizer had a significant impact on the plants in this study.

+### Discussion

+#### Experiment/Case study

+Despite analyzing various aspects of soil and plant health, this study was unable to draw any conclusions about the impact of using this biofertilizer on the health of the producers' tomato plants and tomatoes.

+This may be due to the complex and varied environmental factors that can influence plant health, such as nutrient deficiencies and water availability.
+It is challenging to isolate the specific effects of the biofertilizer in this context.

+#### Interviews

+TDB!